Mestrace/qpsparse/README.md

 # QPSParse

-A package to read linear optimization problems in quadratic optimization problems in QPS format.
+A package to read linear optimization problems in quadratic optimization problems in MPS / QPS format.

+**Not Stable; Issues / PR are welcomed**

+## TODO

+-   RANGES is currently not supported.
+Will arouse error if range is specified.
+-   Names only supports alphanumeric

 ## References